• Skip to main content

 • Atlanto-occipital joint

-• Load between fulcrum and force.
+• Load between fulcrum and force

-• More efficient lever system.
+Most efficient lever

-• Force between fulcrum and load.
+• Force between fulcrum and load

-• Most levers in the human body are third-class levers.
+Most common in human body

 Equilibrium